 This involves replying to online questions and comments immediately, giving your brand a face, and creating a relationship with prospects.
 The community manager should represent the client's voice, but should also be able to get their individual personality across.
 Especially in blogger outreach, conversation should come naturally to them -- they shouldn't be struggling to find a voice when contacting strangers.

-What does the community manager
+What does the community manager not do?

 A community manager isn’t responsible for: